-The Blood Test Every Woman in Her 30s–50s Should Ask for at Their Next Physical
+The Blood Test Every Woman in Her 30s–50s Should Ask for at Her Next Physical

 When it comes to your thyroid health, waiting until something “feels wrong” can be a big mistake.
 For women in their 30s–50s especially, subtle changes in energy, mood, weight, or even digestion can be early signs of an underlying autoimmune condition that’s quietly doing damage.